Message A/B tests

 Create two or more message variants — Just like in the Message composer, for each variant, select channels, configure content for each channel, and set up delivery.

 Allocate an audience — You can designate all users as eligible for the test or target specific users.
-Of that group, set the percentage that will participate in the test, distributed among variants and a control group.
+Of that group, set the percentage that will participate in the test.
 Audience members are randomly selected.

-Setting a lower audience percentage lets you test with a smaller group so you can effectively manage feedback and interpret results.
-By default, the overall audience percentage is divided evenly between variants and a control group, but you can set your own values.
+The overall audience percentage is automatically divided evenly between variants and the control group, but you can set your own values.

 After creating variants and setting the audience, you can start the test and review its results.

-When running A/B tests and a Holdout ExperimentMeasures the effects of excluding a group of audience members from all messages or messages with specific Campaign Categories.
-You can compare the performance of the two audience groups in reports for selected goal events. simultaneously, Airship prevents holdout group users from being included in the A/B tests.
+When running a message experiment and a Holdout ExperimentMeasures the effects of excluding a group of audience members from all messages or messages with specific Campaign Categories.
+You can compare the performance of the two audience groups in reports for selected goal events. simultaneously, Airship prevents holdout group users from being included in the message experiment.
 This eliminates potentially skewed data in cases where there are overlapping experimentation audiences.
 It also ensures that the most critical experiments maintain integrity.

 To prepare for your tests, see About A/B testing.